13Karl/CUDA-Image-and-Video-codec/README.md

 Under **“Linker”** property, change the **“Additional Library Directories”** to include the right CUB path.

-After that, set the following System Wide Variable if you don’t have it yet:
+After that, set the following System Environment Variable if you don’t have it yet:

 **Variable name:** NVTOOLSEXT_PATH
 **Value:** C:\Program Files\NVIDIA Corporation\NvToolsExt\